-- that Simultaneous Oral Spelling, a multisensory procedure for teaching the spelling of irregular words is employed - that, if the child is known to be a kinaesthetic learner, tracing, in the air, on the back, on the palm of the hand, in sand, in colours (rainbow writing) is employed - that if the child is known to have a strong auditory channel spelling by signing or chanting is used - that spell checkers (eg Franklin Elementary Spellmaster) are introduced when the child's spelling skills are at an appropriate level - that mnemonics are used appropriately.
-Auditory mnemonics such as mispronunciation of Is-land, be-a-uti-ful, Feb-ru-ary, Wed-nes-day, etc are used for auditory learners - that visual mnemonics such as Link and take are used for visual learners when possible - that alphabet mnemonics are used for learners who respond to quirky memory prompts such as Big Elephants Can Add Up Sums Easily - that spelling is taught daily in an interactive, direct teaching format throughout the whole primary curriculum from P1 to P7 - that syllabification is addressed from P1 to P7 and that children practice chin wags (one chin drop on the back of the hand) to count syllables (this helps with reading as well as spelling)
+- that Simultaneous Oral Spelling, a multisensory procedure for teaching the spelling of irregular words is employed - that, if the child is known to be a kinaesthetic learner, tracing, in the air, on the back, on the palm of the hand, in colours (rainbow writing) is employed - that if the child is known to have a strong auditory channel spelling by signing or chanting is used (at home or in private) - that spell checkers (eg Franklin Spell-master) are introduced when the child's spelling skills are at an appropriate level - that mnemonics are used appropriately.
+Auditory mnemonics such as mispronunciation of Is-land, be-a-uti-ful, Feb-ru-ary, Wed-nes-day, etc are useful for auditory learners

+- visual mnemonics such as Look and tall are useful for visual learners - alphabet mnemonics are used for learners who respond to quirky memory prompts such as Big Elephants Can Add Up Sums Easily - that spelling is taught daily in an interactive, direct teaching format throughout the whole primary curriculum from P1 to P7 - that syllabification is addressed from P1 to P7 and that children practice chin wags (one chin drop on the back of the hand) to count syllables. (this helps reading as well as spelling)